ncatlab/nlab-content/pages/9/1/3/1/1319/content.md

-* If $C$ is a [[category of fibrant objects]] and $\pi C$ its category of morphisms modulo [[homotopy]], the collection of acyclic fibrations in $\pi C$ admits a calculus of left fractions.
+* If $C$ is a [[category of fibrant objects]] and $\pi C$ its category of morphisms modulo [[homotopy]], the collection of weak equivalences in $\pi C$ admits a calculus of right fractions.
 The corresponding localization is the homotopy category $\Ho(C)$ of $C$.
 Note that this example does not satisfy the 2-out-of-3 property.

 * Given a [[null system]] $N$ in a [[triangulated category]] $C$, the collection of morphisms $f : X \to Y$ in $C$ such that